Prescriptions just got easier for children and young adults 24 years of age or younger.

-At the start of 2018, it was announced that over 4400 drug products are now free if you’re aged 24-years-old, or younger, under the Ontario Drug Benefit program.
-This is great news for college and university students or those who are working low-income jobs.
-The program doesn’t require a long complicated registration process either.
+In 2018, it was announced that more than 4400 drug products are now free for qualified individuals under the Ontario Drug Benefit program.
+This is great news for college and university students or those who are working in low-income jobs.
+The registration process for the program is simple and does not require a lengthy and complex procedure.
 All you have to do is take your eligible prescription to a pharmacy and your health card number.

-Parents will also find the program of benefit for their babies, children, and youths under 24-years-old.
+Parents will also find the program beneficial for their babies, children, and youths under 24-years-old.
 Besides age qualification requirements, you must already have OHIP coverage.

 There is no need to register because if you already have OHIP, then your coverage is automatic.
 The OHIP Plus coverage will end on a person’s 25th birthday.
 At that point, a person may qualify for other financial help for prescription drug costs.